mulligatawny/air-jet-data/README.md

-Azimuthally averaged data from the air jet LES.
+Azimuthally averaged data from the air jet LES. *Please see the pdf in the top level of the repository for a schematic of what the data represents in the domain*.

 File manifest: